 2. Video Conferencing Solutions

 The boom in remote work has meant that video conferencing has become a vital way for employees and managers to stay connected.
 There are many options for companies wishing to hold streamed or live conferences.
 These include Google Meets, Zoom, and Skype.
-Companies can improve the quality of these live meetings by providing employees with tools such as standalone cameras (ideal for larger meetings requiring wide-angle and close-up shots), smart whiteboards (which allow users to view contents on their smartphones or computers), and conference cams with optimal speakerphone audio features.
+Companies can improve the quality of these live meetings by providing employees with tools such as standalone cameras (ideal for larger meetings requiring wide-angle and close-up shots), smart whiteboards (which allow users to view content on their smartphones, or computers), and conference cams with optimal speakerphone audio features.

 Seamless, unified communications systems ensure that employees and managers can interact through one system (or a small number of systems) that incorporates file sharing, video conferencing, voice and video calls, messaging, team collaboration, and the like.
 These systems, which are Cloud-based, allow companies to reduce expenses while delivering optimal productivity and enhanced user experience.
 One popular technology being used for this purpose is VoIP, which uses an analog terminal adapter IP phone, or direct connection, to increase mobility and flexibility of communications.

 Research shows that employees are aware of business communication systems, yet few make full use of them.
 In this day and age, when remote working is becoming the norm rather than the exception for many businesses, employing communications solutions such as Slack, VoIP, and Skype is an excellent way to keep employees and managers abreast of new developments affecting their projects.
 By encouraging employees to utilize existing systems and providing them with the tools they need to do so, managers can ensure that physical distance ceases to be an impediment to smooth workflow.